garybgenett/gary-os/README.md

 Be advised that this script creates a brand new partition table on whatever drive is targeted.
 Only use this on a brand new or empty device.
 The update option should only be used on drives that were created by the script or that have a matching partition table layout.
-Only the partition numbers and types need to match.
+Only the partition numbers and codes need to match.

   | Partition | Start Sector | End Sector | Size       | Code | Name